 On this tour, you’ll stop at local restaurants that have been established in the neighborhood since the early 1900s and are considered restaurant institutions in the city.
 First up, Angelo’s Fairmont Tavern has been around since 1935 and has been managed by three generations of the family; here you’ll enjoy home-made traditional Italian comfort food.
 Next, well stop in for an Italian sub.
 White House Sub Shop has been in existence for seven decades, serving quality sandwiches and regularly making the list of best subs.
 We’ll go next door for a delicious fish sandwich from Barbera Seafood Market, an Atlantic City landmark for fresh seafood since 1919.
-Head into a real Atlantic City corner bar, the Ducktown Tavern, known for their gourmet burgers and, yes, we will indulge.
+Take a break and check out Atlantic City artifacts in Boardwalk Hall, including the world famous organ.
+Next, head into a real Atlantic City corner bar, the Ducktown Tavern, known for their gourmet burgers and, yes, we will indulge.

 For a sweet treat, we’ll finish our tour at Formica’s Bakery, which has been operating for over ninety years, serving the community and beyond with freshly made sweet and baked goods.
 In the end, you’ll head home with the Atlantic City quintessential gift from James’ Salt Water Taffy and us.
 You’ll be glad you joined the tour!